MoM-z14: Discovery

-MoM-z14 was discovered on 16 May 2025 by Rohan Naidu and 45 co-discoverers, with the James Webb Space Telescope (JWST).
+MoM-z14 was discovered on May 16, 2025 by 46 astrophysicists using the James Webb Space Telescope (JWST).
 Telescopes launched prior to the JWST did not have mirrors large enough to detect light coming from these distant galaxies.
 The Spitzer telescope was an infrared telescope but was not large enough to detect MoM-z14.
 With its size and primary mission to study the assembly of galaxies, the JWST was able to detect MoM-z14.
+The name means mirage or miracle at redshift 14.